-Attendance is a critical element for good performance in the course.
+Attendance is not mandatory but it is a critical element for good performance in the course.
 The lectures will clarify the concepts introduced in the textbook, explain confusing issues, make you think critically, and help develop your problem solving skills.
 Past experience has shown that there is a high correlation between lecture attendance and overall course performance.